masterzorgon/solana-frontend-development-course/README.md

   yarn dev
 ```
 At this point, the repository should be installed to your computer and hosted on your browser at http://localhost:3000.

+# Workflow
+For each project, there is a card which contians a brief description of the project, as well as two buttons: "preview" and "starter".
+* The "preview" button, when clicked, will direct you to a finished version of the project.
+This is for your reference as you build the project on your own.
+* The "starter" button, when clicked, will take you to a blank page.
+The pages labeled "starter.jsx" within your repository are blank files that you will use to build out your own programs.